hkaest/dbus-opendtu-DC-load/README.md

 ## Introduction

-This project integrates (supported) Hoymiles Inverter into Victron Energy's (Venus OS) ecosystem.
+This project integrates (supported) Hoymiles Inverter into Victron Energy's (Venus OS) ecosystem as dcload.
+Only OpenDTU is supported.
+The support for AHOY and templates hav been removed from the original project.
+After that the script have been extended with the script file https://github.com/vincegod/dbus-shelly-em-smartmeter/blob/main/dbus-shelly-em-smartmeter.py for Shelly EM integration.

-It works upon [openDTU](https://github.com/tbnobody/OpenDTU) respectively [AhoyDTU](https://github.com/lumapu/ahoy) and also with other generic REST Devices (template configuration needed to include them).
+The intention of this project is to integrate the Hoymiles micro inverter connected to the battery into the GX system and control them by the grid meter.
+As grid meter a shelly EM is used.

+The next step is to implemet the control loop!

 ![title-image](img/open-dtu.png)